dbrennand/virustotal-python/README.md

 3. From the root directory of the project run `pytest -s .\virustotal_python\tests.py`

 ## Changelog

+* 0.2.0 - Added `large_file` parameter to `request` so a file larger than 32MB can be submitted for analysis.
+Thank you @smk762.

 * 0.1.3 - Update urllib3 to 1.26.5 to address [CVE-2021-33503](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2021-33503).